jspm/jspm.org/docs/guide.md

 </script>
 ```

-Application modules are now directly using the built dependency modules, which can be cached in the browser.
+Application modules are directly using the built dependency modules, which can be cached in the browser.

-We still need to optimize the application modules though, which can be done with a secondary build:
+The application modules still need to be optimized though, which can be done with a secondary build:

 ```
 jspm build ./test.js --external deps-buildmap.json
 ```

 `--external` allows us to list the externals and optionally provide their new aliases.
-In this case, we're providing the previous build map as our external map, which results in any import to `@babel/core` or `lodash/clone.js` being re-aliased to `dist/core-[hash].js` and `dist/clone-[hash].js` respectively.
+In this case, by providing the previous build map as the external map, this results in any import to `@babel/core` or `lodash/clone.js` being re-aliased to `dist/core-[hash].js` and `dist/clone-[hash].js` respectively.

 At this point no import maps are needed to run the built application as all plain specifiers have been resolved.

-We can then execute the built application with:
+The build application can be execued with:

 ```html
 <!doctype html>
 <script type="module" src="./dist/test.js"></script>
 ```

-> If we had wanted to leave the externals as bare specifiers, we could have just provided the list of externals via something like `jspm build ./test.js -e @babel/core lodash/clone` (`-e` is short for `--external`).
+> To leave the externals as bare specifiers, the list of externals can be passed as arguments via something like `jspm build ./test.js -e @babel/core lodash/clone` (`-e` is short for `--external`).
 The `deps-buildmap.json` would then be required in production, and could be used in a corresponding legacy workflow (eg SystemJS / ES Module Shims).
-The main benefit of this approach would be that the dependency code cache for users can be updated independent of application code cache (because the dependency references don't have to be updated when the dependency build changes, as that is what the import map does handles us).
+The main benefit of this approach would be that the dependency code cache for users can be updated independent of application code cache (because the dependency references don't have to be updated when the dependency build changes, as that is what the import map handles).

-There is absolutely nothing wrong with copy and pasting of import maps as well, and using `jspm map -o ./test.js` will output the map to stdout where it an be manually maintained too.
+There is absolutely nothing wrong with copy and pasting of import maps as well, and using `jspm map -o ./test.js` will output the map to `stdout` where it an be manually maintained too.
 Both `jspm build` and `jspm map` support an `-i <custommap.json>` argument to extend the output map with custom manual mappings.

 **Dependency optimization is a useful workflow both in development and production, but there are many ways to work with import maps.
 These, and the other flags of `jspm map` and `jspm build`, aim to provide a low-level and flexible toolkit for working with import maps and the many various scenarios in which they can apply.**

 ## Optimizing Node.js Libraries for Publishing

-If you're writing a Node.js library that will be publised to npm, `jspm build` provides a great standard workflow for optimization before publishing.
+When writing a Node.js library that will be published to npm, `jspm build` provides a great standard workflow for optimization before publishing.

-Assuming the entry point is at `src/library.js`, we can build the local code, while excluding dependencies, with the build command:
+Assuming the entry point is at `src/library.js`, the local code can be built, while excluding dependencies, with the build command:

 ```
 jspm build ./src/library.js --node --exclude-deps -d . -f commonjs
 ```

-* `--node` informs jspm that we are building for the Node.js resolution environment, using Node.js builtins and not following any `package.json` `"browser"` mappings.
+* `--node` informs jspm that to build for the Node.js resolution environment, using Node.js builtins and not following any `package.json` `"browser"` mappings.
-* `--exclude-deps` will exclude the local `package.json` `"dependencies"` from the build, so that these dependencies are still shared and version-managed by the library consumers.
+* `--exclude-deps` will exclude the local `package.json` `"dependencies"` from the build so that these dependencies are still shared and version-managed by the library consumers.
 * Passing `-d .` will build to the current folder creating a single, built `library.js`.
 For multiple entry points you may wish to output to the `dist/` folder.
 * `-f commonjs` sets the output module format as CommonJS so that the library is supported in Node.js without `--experimental-modules`, which is still important for compatibility.

-The `package.json` `"main"` can then be set to the built file for publishing via `jspm publish`.
+The `package.json` `"main"` can be set to the built file for publishing via `jspm publish`.

 > Note that `devDependencies` are not excluded by `--exclude-deps`, and will instead be inlined.
 This can be a useful way to distinguish on install between dependencies that should be built, and dependencies that shouldn't.
 For example, a one-line library like left-pad can be inlined by just installing it as a devDependency (`jspm install leftpad --dev`), while a large dependency like `React` can still be shared.

 > Not all third-party npm packages will support the jspm build.
 Specifically, those that do any type of asset loading like `fs.readFile(__dirname + '/path')` will not be able to retain their references.
 For comprehensive Node.js build support see [ncc](https://github.com/zeit/ncc/).

 It is possible to publish packages as ES modules by setting the `package.json` `"main"` to an ES module, provided you know your consumers (say within the same company) will be using either jspm or Node.js `--experimental-modules`.
-Since the [package.json contains a `"type": "module"`](/about/introduction#type-module), the package will be supported when loaded under `--experimental-modules`.
+Since the [package.json contains a `"type": "module"`](http://2ality.com/2019/04/nodejs-esm-impl.html#filename-extensions), the package will be supported when loaded under `--experimental-modules`.

 Note that the `"module"` field in the package.json will likely not be supported in Node.js, so isn't a reliable pattern to use here.
 If you are looking to publish packages as both CommonJS and ES modules, this workflow is currently not recommended.
 The patterns are still being worked out and there are no clear paths here yet.